ItsCodeBakery/XDR-NET/README.md

-# XDR-Net: Explainable Hybrid CNN→Token-Attention for Diabetic Retinopathy Detection
+# XDR-NET: Hybrid CNN–Transformer Network for Diabetic Retinopathy Detection

-**One-line:** A lightweight, explainable DR grader that couples an EfficientNet backbone with a single self-attention bridge, delivering strong performance and clear Grad-CAM evidence on APTOS 2019.
+A lightweight, explainable DR grader that couples an EfficientNet backbone with a single self-attention bridge, delivering strong performance and clear Grad-CAM evidence on APTOS 2019.

 ---